ymadoff/ryba/hadoop/zkfc/stop.coffee.md

 ## Stop

-Stop the HDFS ZKFC deamon.
+Stop the ZKFC deamon.
 You can also stop the server manually with one of the following two commands:

 ```